NASA-SW-VnV/fret/fret-electron/docs/_media/UsingTheSimulator/ltlsim.md

 ## Example

 As an example, we use the requirement:
-`When in takeoff, the AC shall within 10 seconds satisfy TAKEOFF`.
+`When in takeoff mode, the AC shall within 10 seconds satisfy TAKEOFF`.
 ***
 <img src="../screen_shots/ltlsim_SC1.png">